XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/ledger-history.md

 **Tip:** Unlike some cryptocurrency networks, servers in the XRP Ledger do not need full history to know the current state and keep up with current transactions.

-For instructions setting up full history, see [Configure Full History](configure-full-history.html).
+For instructions on setting up full history, see [Configure Full History](configure-full-history.html).

 ## History Sharding